Clothes Swap Project

 Mitchell Youth Council will host a Clothes Swap event where people of Mitchell Shire can bring their clean and undamaged items of clothing they no longer want, need or wear and swap them for another item at the event using a token system.
 Attendees can also get involved with sewing workshops that encourage up-cycling and enter any new piece of transformed clothing into a competition that will be run throughout the day.

-The event will be held at the Wallan Community Centre on Saturday 15 May 10am-3pm, with drop off points set up across the Shire in the week leading up to the event.
-More details to come!
+The event will be held at the Wallan Community Centre on Saturday 15 May 10am-3pm, with drop off points set up across the Shire in the lead up to the event.

 Stage three: sustainability